Coen Lab - Research

 How microtubules change alignment and construct different arrays during growth and cell division is unknown but is likely to reside within fundamental properties of the microtubules themselves, such as the dynamic behaviour of their filamentous ends, regulation of their sites and angles of nucleation (birth) and outcomes of encounters between themselves and the geometry of the cell.
 It is interesting to think that these simple subcellular behaviours or rules concerning microtubule dynamics may not only shape the cell but also be amplified during morphogenesis from cell-to-cell to shape the entire plant.

 The aim of my work is to reconstitute microtubule dynamics and cortical array organisation in-silico to understand and test mechanisms behind microtubule reorientation and division plane alignment (PPB formation) in-planta.
 This will involve time-lapse microscopy of growing and dividing leaf cells expressing appropriate fluorescent reporter genes, the development of software to quantify microtubule dynamics at both subcellular and tissue levels, and computer modelling.
 Models will be tested using cytoskeletal-specific drugs and mutants harbouring defective cytoskeletal genes.
+I will also apply these methods to other systems such as Utricularia.

 4 - Establishing a model for complex leaf development